voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/Integration-Processes.md

 Typically, the customer journey unfolds through the following key steps:

-- **[Qualification](ref:check-eligibility)** - occasionally, you may wish to display to a customer the coupons they qualify for, considering their attributes and the current contents of their shopping cart.
+- **[Qualification](ref:check-eligibility)** - occasionally, you may wish to display to a customer vouchers, promotions, and campaigns they qualify for, considering customer attributes and the current contents of their shopping cart.
 Voucherify's Qualifications API assists in suggesting relevant promotions and coupons within the specific customer and order context, offering filtering options based on campaign category and hierarchy.

 - **[Publication](ref:create-publication)** - it involves associating a code with a specific customer.
 Typically, code distribution occurs through publications to your customers.
 Once the code is delivered to a customer, it becomes visible in their profile in Voucherify.